 At the same time that Users appoint Panel Members under Paragraph 8.4.2(a), they shall appoint up to five (5) alternate members for Panel Members appointed pursuant to Paragraph 8.3.1(b)(ii) (“Alternate Members”) by election in accordance with Annex 8A.

-Such Alternate Members will form a group from which the Panel Chairman shall select a person to act as an alternate in accordance with this Paragraph 8.7.
+Such Alternate Members will form a group from which the Panel Chair shall select a person to act as an alternate in accordance with this Paragraph 8.7.

-Where any Panel Member appointed pursuant to Paragraph 8.3.1(b)(ii) gives the notice referred to in Paragraph 8.8.12 the Panel Chairman shall select through a rota system an Alternate Member to act as the absent Panel Member for the relevant CUSC Modifications Panel meeting, and may remove a person so appointed as alternate, by giving notice of such appointment or removal to the Panel Secretary.
-If there are no Alternate Members left on the rota who have not already been selected to act as alternate for the relevant CUSC Modifications Panel meeting the Panel Chairman shall select through a rota system a Panel Member or Alternate Member to act as alternate for the absent Panel member.
+Where any Panel Member appointed pursuant to Paragraph 8.3.1(b)(ii) gives the notice referred to in Paragraph 8.8.12 the Panel Chair shall select through a rota system an Alternate Member to act as the absent Panel Member for the relevant CUSC Modifications Panel meeting, and may remove a person so appointed as alternate, by giving notice of such appointment or removal to the Panel Secretary.
+If there are no Alternate Members left on the rota who have not already been selected to act as alternate for the relevant CUSC Modifications Panel meeting the Panel Chair shall select through a rota system a Panel Member or Alternate Member to act as alternate for the absent Panel member.

 All information to be sent by the Panel Secretary to Panel Members pursuant to this Section 8 shall also be sent by the Panel Secretary to each Alternate Member (whether or not currently selected as an alternate for a Panel Member) by electronic mail (where relevant details shall have been provided by each Alternate Member).